 She co-founded the PEN World Voices Festival in 2005, and guided the work of the PEN/Heim Translation Fund from its inception in 2003 to 2010.
 In 2006, the French government named her a Chevalier de l’ordre des arts et des lettres.
 For PEN International and the Institut Ramon Lull, she edited To Be Translated or Not To Be, published in English, Catalan, and German and distributed at the 2007 Frankfurt Book Fair.
 In 2012 she received the Feliks Gross Award from the CUNY Academy for the Arts and Sciences.

-Her essays, translations and interviews have appeared in the New Yorker, the New York Review of Books, the Paris Review, Words Without Borders, Bomb, LitHub, and other publications.
+Her essays, translations and interviews have appeared in the Los Angeles Review of Books, the New York Review of Books Daily, the Paris Review, Words Without Borders, Bomb, LitHub, the New Yorker and other publications.